 I think these apple pie Fit Crunch protein bars taste good; it’s just not a protein bar flavor I prefer.

 Apple-flavored protein snacks are a real hit-and-miss; I’ve had some that I thought were absolute garbage and some that I thought were quite good.
 While I think these Robert Irvine protein bars lean more towards the latter, I don’t enjoy them as much as some other protein bars on this list.

 Does it taste like apple pie?
 It does.

 It’s quite an enjoyable taste and quite light as well.
 I found these protein snacks to be a little richer than I expected, so that’s not necessarily bad.
-It did taste like apple pie to me, but I’m more of a cherry guy myself.
+It tasted like apple pie, but I’m more of a cherry guy.

 With 210 total calories, these are still worth eating, even if they are not my favorite.

 Hard To Find, But Worth It

 I love this FitCrunch cinnamon flavor and wanted to make it higher on the list, but there’s only one problem.
 It seems that they are getting harder and harder to find.

 I don’t know if they’ve been discontinued, but you should get your hands on one.

 Some of my favorite snacks are cinnamon flavored.
 Cinnamon flavored Pop Tarts are one of my primary go-to’s whenever I want to splurge some calories.